Teaching Gay History in Public Schools: A Possible Mandate in California

 The Controversy

 As one might imagine, this bill is not without more than its share of controversy.
-Proponents of the bill say this addition to history books is no different than those made during the Civil Rights movement when African-Americans, Mexican-Americans, women and other minority groups began to be recognized for their contributions to this country.
-Supporters add that this legislation would fill an obvious gap in the state's current social studies curriculum and possibly curb anti-gay sentiment and attitudes that often lead to bullying of gay children in schools.
+Proponents of the bill say this addition to history books is no different than those made during the Civil Rights movement when African-Americans, Mexican-Americans, women, and other minority groups began to be recognized for their contributions to this country.
+Supporters add that this legislation would fill a noticeable gap in the state's current social studies curriculum and possibly curb anti-gay sentiments and attitudes that often lead to bullying of gay children in schools.

 "It's fine to imagine we would have these expert educators deciding what history education should look like, but that's counter-historical in and of itself," New York University history and education professor Jonathan Zimmerman told the Associated Press.
 "Its citizens' groups who want to see themselves in the curriculum and see the curriculum as a rich, symbolic battlefield, which it is."

-This video looks at the historic moments for the gay rights movement that are often overlooked in schools.
+This video examines the historic moments of the gay rights movement that are often overlooked in schools.
 We explore the impact that has on students.

 Those Opposed